 - To choose food that comes primarily from The Source itself, or other local and bioregional sources, that is organic, varied and provides nutritional balance.

 - We will work to maintain our own personal gardens as a contribution to our food needs.

 - We will use Non-GMO seeds.

-- We will work cooperative to maintain THE SOURCE Farm and common areas.
+- We will work cooperatively to maintain The Farm and other Source common areas.

 5) Arts & Culture

-- To nurture The Source Ecovillage's vitality through artistic and other cultural activities and celebrations.
+- To nurture The Source's vitality through artistic and other cultural activities and celebrations.

 - To preserve and enjoy beauty and cultivate aesthetic values.